Take what you find useful…

 Cultivating Emotional Balance (CEB) is a secular training developed at the request of H.H. the Dalai Lama after one of his annual Mind-Life conferences with leading behavioral scientists and Buddhist monks.
 This curriculum was developed in response to the year 2000 gathering on the subject of destructive emotions.
 CEB is conceived as a 42-hour training to help people understand their own personal experiences with and responses to difficult emotions.
 With methods based in scientific research and contemplative traditions, and outcomes confirmed by clinical study, it helps you cultivate skills for managing and constructively dealing with emotions in everyday life.

 The CEB training is secular; you do not need to believe in or practice within any particular spiritual tradition, or ascribe to any spiritual tradition at all, to take in and benefit from its teachings.
-Upon completion of my training certification in early 2019, I will offer CEB training and workshops to a variety of audiences.
+Upon completion of my training certification in 2019, I will offer CEB training and workshops to a variety of audiences.
 In the meantime, additional readings and related information can be found on the CEB Resources page.

 Atlas of Emotions

 A product of the work of CEB, this website is an interactive tool that allows you to map the timeline of all the major emotion families.
 Think of this as a visual and immersive way to understand what CEB aims to teach.
 Conceived of at the request of H.H. the Dalai Lama, The Atlas represents what researchers have learned from the psychological study of emotions.
 It’s a pretty amazing site.